Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Scopoderm patches contain an anticholinergic called hyoscine hydrobromide (Hyoscine).
 Hyoscine is also known as scopolamine, and can be extracted from plants or synthetically created.

 This compound binds to receptors in the brain, blocking the signals between the vestibular system (inner ear) and the chemoreceptor trigger zone (vomit centre).
 This means the conflicting information never reaches the brain, so the vomit centre is not triggered.

 For the best results, apply a Scopoderm patch 5 to 6 hours before you are due to travel.
 One patch will offer relief for travel sickness for up to 3 days (72 hours).

 Apply a single Scopoderm patch to an area of clean, dry, unbroken and hairless skin behind the ear.

 Once you have applied the patch, avoid touching it as the medicine may seep out the edge of the patch.

-When you have finished travelling, remove the patch and discard of it safely.
+When you have finished travelling, remove the patch and safely discard it.

 If you will be travelling for longer than 3 days, remove the already applied patch after 3 days and apply a new patch.
 Do not apply more than one patch at a time.